 The Nature Institute, founded in 1998, is a small, independent not-for-profit organization in upstate New York with a proven track record for incisive and thoughtful research studies, publications, and education programs.
 The Institute serves as a local, national, and international forum for research, education, and the exchange of ideas about the re-visioning of science and technology in an effort to realign humanity with nature.
 Staff members and adjunct researchers/faculty (see below), have authored books and articles while also speaking at conferences, leading workshops, training teachers, and lecturing widely.

-Jon McAlice has been active in the international Waldorf school movement for many years as a teacher and lecturer and has a special interest in the psychology of learning and the senses.
+Jon McAlice has been active in the international Waldorf school movement for many years as a teacher and lecturer.
+He has a special interest in the psychology of learning and the senses.

 Marisha Plotnik teaches, mentors, and consults in the areas of mathematics and physics at Waldorf schools across the country.